 We offer two types of accommodations on this trek.
-In Kathmandu you will stay four nights at a Three Star Hotel and in Pokhara one night.
-As there are no Three Star Hotels available on the trek, you will spend seven nights in standard tea houses.
+In Kathmandu you will stay four nights at a Deluxe Hotel and in Pokhara one night.
+As there are no Deluxe Hotels available on the trek, you will spend seven nights in standard tea houses.
 These places have pleasant, unheated rooms and wooden beds with foam mattresses.

 All rooms are double occupancy, but you can request a single occupancy room for an additional fee, which will be available only during the trekking.
 However, sometimes single rooms are not available in some places, depending upon local conditions.
 We do work to provide the best possible options when trekking in the High Himalayas.

 Food will vary between typical Nepali in the mountains.
 In Kathmandu and Pokhara, there are far more choices, which include Indian, Continental, Italian, Tibetan and more.
 The city areas offer everything from good steaks and burgers to apple pie and pizza.

 Nepali food is nutritious, and ranges from our traditional dal/bhat and momo to fantastic breads, fruits and more.
 The cooking is wholesome and the food is tasty.

 The trek does include a farewell dinner at Paleti Bhanchha Ghar where you will experience the finest of local foods.
 There is also a daily breakfast in hotels and on the trail.